Peru Rainforest Retreat Packing List & Travel Tips

 Food Safety: The river in the region is unfortunately polluted with mercury due to gold mining operations, so be careful with eating fish, farmed fish is usually safer.

-Ideally before ayahuasca you are cutting out dairy, but know that the cheese sold in puerto is not always refrigerated, and multiple people have experienced diarrhea from eating it.
+Ideally before ayahuasca you are cutting out dairy, but know that the cheese sold in Puerto is not always refrigerated, and multiple people have experienced diarrhea from eating it.

 *As with Peru & many countries in this area of the world, be careful eating raw produce, and never drink the water.
 (Buy bottled unless you are positive the water has been meticulously filtered).
 If produce is not properly cleaned or interacts with unclean water, you can get very sick.
 When in doubt, eat cooked food.